youngd24/ininet/utils/con/README.md

 > `con host`

 So I wrote it.
-Well, not really, I had ChatGPT do it, here's the prompt chain:
+Well, not really, I had ChatGPT do it, I needed yet another excuse to use some AI, here's the prompt chain:

 ```
 You asked for a Python script with the following capabilities: